josemagalhaesnt/josemagalhaesnt/README.md

 ## ✨ Current Status and Goals

-- 🔭 I’m currently working on my porfolio website and developing DevFlix app
+- 🔭 I’m currently working on my porfolio website and developing Cinemate app
-- 🌱 I’m currently learning Typescript React and Styled Components
+- 🌱 I’m currently learning Angular to diversify my projects and skills
-- 🤔 I'm looking forward to have some experience with React Native and React Testing Library
+- 🤔 I'm looking forward to have some experience with Vue.js in the future
 - 🎯 I’m looking for a job!!!

 ## :crown: About Me